brejchajan/VIN/README.md

 Introduction for each skeleton is written in its own README file.

+##Acknowledgements
+We gratefully acknowledge the support of NVIDIA Corporation with the donation of the SHIELD tablets for this research.

 ##Skeletons
 The sceletons are simple projects which should be improved as a homework in the VIN course.
 The detailed tak assignment will be placed in the README file of each project.